arangodb/arangodb/Documentation/Books/Manual/DataModeling/OperationalFactors.md

   This means that transactions have to be split if they become too big, see the [limitations section](../Transactions/Limitations.md#with-rocksdb-storage-engine).

-#### Improving Update Query Perfromance
+### Improving Update Query Perfromance

-Use the _exclusive_ query option for modifying AQL queries on a _single collection_, to improve the performance drastically.
+You may use the _exclusive_ query option for modifying AQL queries, to improve the performance drastically.
 This has the downside that no concurrent writes may occur on the collection, but ArangoDB is able to use a special fast-path which should improve the performance by up to 50% for large collections.